Hovercraft: Commercial

 The British aircraft and marine engineering company Saunders-Roe built the first practical human-carrying hovercraft for the National Research Development Corporation, the SR.N1, which carried out several test programmes in 1959 to 1961 (the first public demonstration was in 1959), including a cross-channel test run in July 1959, piloted by Peter "Sheepy" Lamb, an ex-naval test pilot and the chief test pilot at Saunders Roe.
 Christopher Cockerell was on board, and the flight took place on the 50th anniversary of Louis Blériot's first aerial crossing.

 The SR.N1 was driven by expelled air, powered by a single piston engine.
 Demonstrated at the Farnborough Airshow in 1960, it was shown that this simple craft can carry a load of up to 12 marines with their equipment as well as the pilot and co-pilot with only a slight reduction in hover height proportional to the load carried.
 The SR.N1 did not have any skirt, using instead the peripheral air principle that Cockerell had patented.
 It was later found that the craft's hover height was improved by the addition of a skirt of flexible fabric or rubber around the hovering surface to contain the air.
 The skirt was an independent invention made by a Royal Navy officer, C.H.
 Latimer-Needham, who sold his idea to Westland (by then the parent of Saunders-Roe's helicopter and hovercraft interests), and who worked with Cockerell to develop the idea further.

-The first passenger-carrying hovercraft to enter service was the Vickers VA-3, which, in the summer of 1962, carried passengers regularly along the north Wales coast from Moreton, Merseyside, to Rhyl.
+The first passenger-carrying hovercraft to enter service was the Vickers-Armstrongs VA-3, which, in the summer of 1962, carried passengers regularly along the north Wales coast from Moreton, Merseyside, to Rhyl.
 It was powered by two turboprop aero-engines and driven by propellers.

 In Britain, the Royal National Lifeboat Institution operates a small fleet of hovercraft lifeboats.

 The Hovertravel service uses the Griffon Hoverwork 12000TD between the Isle of Wight and mainland England and, as of 2023, is the only scheduled public hovercraft service in the world.
 Solent Flyer is shown here at Ryde.